rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-09-05-53ba2e2b7b14709e-extension-of-opening-of-offer-to-buy-takeover-of-kolte-patil-developers-limited.md

 stocks:
 - KPDL
 tags:
+- kolte-patil
+- otb
+- schedule-revision
 - takeover
-- open-offer
-- acquisition-window
-- schedule-revision
-- kolte-patil
 title: Extension of Opening of Offer to Buy (Takeover) of KOLTE-PATIL DEVELOPERS LIMITED
 ---